-This weeklong event begins with the MLK Remembrance Concert, hosted by the First Baptist Church in Lexington.
-The W&L choirs perform in this powerful annual W&L tradition.
+This weeklong event includes a Community Reflections Dinner, where students, faculty and Lexington community members can commemorate the life and legacy of Dr. King with their own personal testimonies.
 On Martin Luther King, Jr. Day Washington and Lee hosts a birthday party in Dr. King's honor for the children of the community.
-There is also a Community Reflections Dinner, where students, faculty and Lexington community members can commemorate the life and legacy of Dr. King with their own personal testimonies.
 Several lectures and panel discussions take place over the course of the week.
 Lastly, there is always a prominent speaker who delivers our annual MLK Keynote Address.
 Past speakers include: Roslyn McCallister Brock, Donna Brazile, Terrence Roberts, Roland S. Martin, and Andrew J. Young.

 As a part of W&L's celebration of African American History Month, student organizations in collaboration with Office of Diversity and Inclusion offer panel discussions, African American movies and documentaries, and the university invites a distinguished African American speaker to campus to lecture.